CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 * the `totalScrollAmount` of the current scroll-animation in px _(always positive)_
 * the `currentPosition` of the container's scrollTop/Left (scrollTop/scrollY if the scroll-animation is on the y-axis, scrollLeft/scrollX otherwise)
 * the `finalPosition` that the container's scrollTop/Left has to reach (scrollTop/scrollY if the scroll-animation is on the y-axis, scrollLeft/scrollX otherwise)
-* the `container` on which the scroll-animation is currently being performed (an HTMLElement that can be scrolled or the window object) <br/>
+* the `container` on which the scroll-animation is currently being performed (an Element that can be scrolled or the Window) <br/>

 Imagine that a scroll-animation is like a stair: you know when/from where you started walking up/down the stair, how much time has passed since, how long the the stair is and where you are right now.<br/>
 This stair could have many steps and you can decide that you want to rest and don't make any step _(return 0)_, go up _(return a number > 0)_ or go down _(return a number < 0)_ by telling the API through the return value of a stepLengthCalculator.<br/>